Bees used for Home Fortification

 There are even bigger plans in the works for the use of bees in military applications, medical applications, and in the construction field.
 They are now using bees to find poison gas and explosives.
 Training the bees is simply a matter of bribing them with sugary treats.
 It all revolves around training and reward, a classical Pavlovian conditioning of the honeybees.
 We expose the bees to the odor, say the smell of TNT explosive, for a few seconds and simultaneously give the bees a sugar syrup reward.
 After 4 or 5 exposures, the bees associate the odor with the reward.
 Consequently, if the bees are exposed to an air sample containing the substance the bees are trained to smell, the odor elicits a Proboscis Extension Reflex response – the bees stick out their tongue in expectation of food.
 The whole bee training process takes a matter of a few hours; it is very quick.
 In addition to explosives, the scientists have been able to train bees to detect food product quality, such as very early stages of fruit spoilage, decay odors, counterfeit products, even cancer.
 Preliminary studies have shown that the insects could be trained to pick up key chemical markers to diagnose diseases such as tuberculosis.
 The bees can also detect the smell emitted by the dry rot fungus, as it breaks down timber, and so can warn building engineers long before beams start to collapse.

 This crazy little insect that most have thought of as a hippie movement to save the bee is not to be overlooked.
 Pollination of your food source is a must.
 Eating good raw honey is a must for good health.
 Having wax and other products from the bees is a must to preserve and keep products.
 When sitting at home and thinking should we have bees is not the question.
 The question is where I put them to my most advantage.
 I have had bees for over 15 years.
 I have studied them all over the world.
 I have seen IV bags made with honey and salt, bullets poured out of wax, and honey used on burn victims.
 I would never count out having honeybees in my survival location.
-Think on what you would use the bees for.
+Think about what you would use the bees for.
 My friend keeps bees because his mother-in-law is allergic to them.
 I guess her visits are short and long spaced.

 Thank you for reading.
 I am Michael Jordan, “The BEE Whisperer,” Owner of A BEE Friendly Company, INC. located in Wyoming.
 I have been teaching the art of bees and beekeeping for over 15 years.
 I have studied bees in my many travels over the world.
 Bees and Beekeepers are different all over the world.
 The style of beekeeping used is up to you.
 There are over 20,000 types of bees and 1500 of them are a type of honey bee.
 If you work with bees I would love to hear from you.
 If you want me to come and teach a group or class for you, let me know, I love to talk bees, I travel all over the world doing so.
 You can reach me at firstname.lastname@example.org.
 Get me there and we can all bee friendly.